The best fruits for weight loss.

 But that’s not to say all fruits are equally nutritious and weight loss friendly.

-After all, "fruits" is an entire fruit group.
+After all, “fruits” are an entire food group.

-There are hundreds of different fruits with varying nutritional compositions.
+There are hundreds of fruits with varying nutritional values.

-If you want to maximize your weight loss, it makes sense to eat the healthiest fruits.
+If you want to maximize your weight loss, it makes sense to pick and eat the “healthiest fruits”.